 Alternatives: roaming and local SIM

-- Roaming from your Spanish operator: Iraq is outside the EU, so roaming is charged at international rates, which can be around €10-20 per day or skyrocket per MB.
-Convenient but expensive.
+- Roaming from your Spanish operator: Iraq is outside the EU, so roaming is charged at international rates, which can easily exceed several euros per day or skyrocket if you consume by MB without a contracted plan.
+Convenient because you don't change anything, but it's the most expensive option if you don't check the conditions with your operator beforehand.

 Frequently asked questions